Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ax = selected_points.plot(ax=ax, color="gold", markersize=2)
 ```

+_**Figure 6.XX**.
+ADD PROPER FIGURE CAPTION!._

+As we can see, the `.sjoin()` method here (Figure **6.XX**) produces exactly the same results as in the previous example (Figure **6.XX**).
+Hence, we can easily use the `.sjoin()` with the parameter `predicate` to investigate how the geometries between the two GeoDataFrames are related to each other.

-In a similar manner, we can also investigate which districts contain at least one point:
+In a similar manner, we can also investigate which of the districts contain at least one point.
+In this case, we make a spatial join using the `disctricts` GeoDataFrame as a starting point, join the layer with the `points` and change the `predicate` parameter to `"contains"`:

 ```python
 districts_with_points = districts.sjoin(points, predicate="contains")